 Animal Jobs Direct is an Approved Course Provider for the MOD through the ELCAS scheme.
 Our provider ID number is 8609.

 Please click here for more information about the ELCAS process.

-Please note that the ELCAS programme is currently on HOLD.
-Service Leavers are encouraged to use their Individual Resettlement Training Costs (IRTC) funding and Resettlement Grant (RG) funding for our training courses.
+Service Leavers are also able to use their Individual Resettlement Training Costs (IRTC) funding and Resettlement Grant (RG) funding for our training courses.